Ravn

 Illustration of a Raven banner, a Viking symbol associated with Odin and victory in battle.

 Ravn is a Scandinavian surname found mainly in Denmark and Norway, ultimately from the Old Norse noun hrafn (“raven”).
 In Viking Age Scandinavia, hrafn was a productive element in personal names and bynames associated with omen, warfare, and sacred knowledge; it is attested in runic inscriptions and saga literature.

 Etymology

 Within Scandinavia in the Viking Age, the raven element hrafn is associated with warrior prestige, fate, and noble standing in saga and verse.
 Names and bynames formed on hrafn are widely attested in Icelandic and Norwegian sources and later gave rise to hereditary surnames such as Ravn in Denmark–Norway.

 Runic inscriptions from the late Proto-Norse and Viking periods provide early evidence of hrafn as a name element, either as the standalone Hrafn or in compounds.
 A noted example is Hrafnkell (hrafn + ketill “cauldron/helmet”), preserved in the medieval Icelandic manuscript tradition of Hrafnkels saga.

-Etymologically, the element continues the common Proto-Germanic lexeme *hrabnaz* “raven”, with early reflexes in Old English hræfn and Old High German hraban, and later Scandinavian forms in Danish/Norwegian ravn and Icelandic/Faroese hrafn.
+Etymologically, the element continues the common Proto-Germanic lexeme *hrabnaz* “raven” "rauen", with early reflexes in Old English hræfn and Old High German hraban, and later Scandinavian forms in Danish/Norwegian ravn and Icelandic/Faroese hrafn.